franckferman/SysAdminToolbox/README.md

 <br />Here is an overview of the available features:

+- Simple subnet calculator
+- Advanced subnet calculator
-- Convert an IP address and its mask (or CIDR) into a binary number.
+- Convert an IP address and a CIDR (or a mask) to a binary number.
+- Convert a binary IP address and a mask to a decimal value.

-- Convert an IP address (in decimal format) to a binary number.
+- Convert an IP address to a binary number.

-- Convert an IP address (in binary number) to a decimal format.
+- Convert an IP address in binary format to decimal format.
+- Convert a mask to a binary number.
+- Convert a mask in binary format to decimal format.
+- Convert a mask to a CIDR.
+- Convert a CIDR to a mask.
+- Convert a mask to a wildcard mask.
+- Convert a wildcard mask to a mask.
 - Convert a decimal number into a binary number.
 - Convert a binary number into a decimal number.
 - Convert a decimal number into a hexadecimal number.
 - Convert a hexadecimal number into a decimal number.

-- Calculate the CIDR of a mask.

-- Calculate the mask from a CIDR.

-- Convert a mask to wildcard mask.

-- Convert a wildcard mask to a mask.

-- CONVERT A CIDR TO WILDCARD MASK.

-- Convert a wildcard mask to a mask.

-Many other features are under development.
+Many other features are under development:

+- VLSM Calculator.
+- VLAN Helper.

 <p align="right">(<a href="#top">back to top</a>)</p>